r0mdau/go-clean-docker-registry/README.md

 Super simple cli tool written in Go to clean your v2 docker registry.

+(!)
+NOW only showimages and showtags are developed.
+Delete is in progress.
+See todolist below.

 File `src/main.go` is the entrypoint of the program.

 ## Prerequisites